Last Updated on September 11, 2023

 How We’re Different

-By working with altLINE and The Southern Bank, your customers recognize the reliability and stability of your financing partner.
-Rather than receiving a NOA from an unknown entity or independent financing company, the bank’s reputation as the lender of choice strengthens your customer relationship.
+By working with altLINE, your customers recognize the reliability and stability of your financing partner.
+Rather than receiving an NOA from an unknown entity or independent financing company, the bank’s reputation as the lender of choice strengthens your customer relationship.